-My Perfect Weekend with Amy Khor
+My perfect weekend with Amy Khor

-Who: Senior Minister of State for the Ministries of Sustainability and the Environment, and Transport Amy Khor, 63, entered politics in the 2001 General Election.
-Since 2011, she has been the People's Action Party's candidate for Hong Kah North Single Member Constituency.
+WHO: Dr Amy Khor, 63, Senior Minister of State for Sustainability and the Environment as well as Transport, entered politics in the 2001 General Election.
+Since 2011, she has been the People's Action Party's MP for Hong Kah North Single Member Constituency.

 Thankfully, one of the perks of my job is I get to visit hawker centres often.
 Whenever I visit one for work, I always ask for food recommendations.
 There is no denying the simple pleasure of sharing a meal with family and friends at our favourite hawker centres.